-International Students are accepted under the same admission requirements outlined above for first-time freshman and transfer student applicants.
+International applicants are accepted under the same admission requirements outlined above for first-time freshman and transfer student applicants.
 In addition to the regular admission requirements, international applicants must satisfy the following requirements.

 Students whose native language is not English will be required to demonstrate the ability to undertake advanced academic work in an English speaking institution.
-English language proficiency tests such as TOEFL, IELTS, and MELAB are used to access readiness.
+English language proficiency tests such as TOEFL, IELTS, and MELAB are used to assess readiness.
 The TOEFL may be taken at Prometric Testing Center.

-The minimum recommended score for each accepted proficiency test is:
+For international applicants seeking an undergraduate degree, the minimum recommended score for each accepted proficiency test is:

-- Test of English as a Foreign Language (TOEFL) Internet-based......
+- Test of English as a Foreign Language (TOEFL) internet-based80